inDevelopme/simwire/README.md

 # Simwire-plugin

+**Very Important: Any code change made on the webserver requires a rebuild of the web container!**

+## Get the React frontend working with the backend containers locally
+### Install NodeJS and Visual Studio
+Use the following link to [install NodeJS](https://nodejs.org/en/download/current)

+Make sure to install ***choco*** if you are using a windows environment; the windows install will give you this option.
+Do a system reboot if you encounter an error during the installation related to errors with Visual Studio.
+Run the command after the reboot: `choco install nodejs` to complete / confirm the installation of choco Next, install Visual Studio >= 2019

+### Install React Dependencies
+Navigate to the "frontend" folder.
+Now run the following commands in the below sequence:
+- npm install
+- npm install react-scripts
+- npm start

+You may get a warning about vulnerabilities but that is fine.
+These are nodejs vulnerabilities and ReactJS vulnerabilities.
+You are now ready to run the backend starting with the containers in the next section.

+### Using React when Pycharm is acting as webserver for debugging
+Make sure to run the debugger or update the `const flaskapiUrl = 'http://127.0.0.1:5000'` line in the `login.js`.
+Also make sure to update the required environment variable for database connection and rebuild the container.
+Otherwise, you will get refusal to connect when testing locally.

+***Note: Future release will provide support for implementing the code in the cloud.***

 ## Building Containers
 You can build this application using `docker-compose up --build -d`.
 You do not need to rebuild the containers everytime to update the code on the server: `docker-compose up -d`.